Bachelor of Medicine, Bachelor of Surgery: Myanmar

-The Bachelor of Medicine and Bachelor of Surgery (MBBS) program has traditionally been a seven-year course comprising the Foundation Year, Medical year 1 through 5 and House Surgeon training.
-However, beginning with the 2025–2026 academic year, the (MBBS) program will be restructured into a six-year curriculum.Nowadays, seven medical schools (UM1, UM 2, DSMA, UMM, UMMG,UMTGI and NSA)in Myanmar award the MB BS.
+The Bachelor of Medicine and Bachelor of Surgery (MBBS) program has traditionally been a seven-year course comprising the Foundation Year, Medical year 1 through 5 and House Surgeon training, however, the MBBS program is planned to be restructured into a six-year curriculum over the 2025–2026 academic year.

-(Defence Services Medical Academy) ((DSMA)) offer Bachelor of Medicine and Bachelor of Surgery (M.B.,B.S) but it school is for the military.
+Nowadays, seven medical schools (UM1, UM 2, DSMA, UMM, UMMG, UMTGI and NSA) in Myanmar award the MBBS.
+The Defence Services Medical Academy also award the MBBS for members of the military.

 Namibia

 The University of Namibia UNAM School of Medicine, the only medical school in the country, awards the MBChB degree.

 Nepal

 There are 18 medical schools in Nepal that award the MBBS degree.
 Medical education commission, Nepal (MEC) organizes the work related to establishment and operation of medical institutions all over Nepal and bears the sole responsibility to maintain quality, professionalism, institutional accountability and social justice in medical education.
 There is another entity called Nepal Medical Council (NMC) which major functions are quality control of medical education of the country, establish ethical health care practice, establish standardization of medical practice as well as responsible for giving license to practise medicine within the country's border.